incodi404/dashboard/README.md

 - **Two different chart types:**
   - Dynamic and interactive
   - Responsive design for various devices
+- **Data filteration:**
+  - User can filter data based on parameters
+  - User can view filtered data in charts
 - **User-friendly interface**
 - **Backend data management with MongoDB**